xsltdev/angdev.ru/docs/angular/i18n-common-prepare.md

 </header>

 The Angular extraction tool generates a translation unit entry for each `i18n` attribute in a template.
-The Angular extraction tool assigns each translation unit a unique ID based on the *meaning* and *description*.
+The Angular extraction tool assigns each translation unit a unique ID based on the _meaning_ and _description_.

 <div class="alert is-helpful">

-For more information about the Angular extraction tool, see [Work with translation files][AioGuideI18nCommonTranslationFiles].
+For more information about the Angular extraction tool, see [Work with translation files][aioguidei18ncommontranslationfiles].

 </div>

-The same text elements with different *meanings* are extracted with different IDs.
+The same text elements with different _meanings_ are extracted with different IDs.
 For example, if the word "right" uses the following two definitions in two different locations, the word is translated differently and merged back into the application as different translation entries.

-*   `correct` as in "you are right"
+-   `correct` as in "you are right"
-*   `direction` as in "turn right"
+-   `direction` as in "turn right"

 If the same text elements meet the following conditions, the text elements are extracted only once and use the same ID.

-*   Same meaning or definition
+-   Same meaning or definition
-*   Different descriptions
+-   Different descriptions

 That one translation entry is merged back into the application wherever the same text elements appear.